 Floor IYT raises are an incredible exercise for strengthing posterior chain muscles, such as the back, rear delt, and lumbar spine.
 These muscles support your torso, improve posture, and play a crucial role in other bodyweight cardio moves.

 How to: Lie prone on the mat with your face down and arms extended in front of you.
 To start the exercise, raise your arms and upper chest off the floor as high as possible and lower them back on the floor.
-Now, take your arms slightly out, so your body forms a “Y” letter shape.
+Now, take your arms slightly out so your body forms a “Y” letter shape.
 From this position, again lift your arms and upper chest as high as you can.
 And finally, take your arms out and raise them upward.
 Repeat for the desired times.

 48. Broad Jump